aiMeter/samephy-getting-started/README.md

 | Programming Interfaces | USB1, USB2, USB3 and exposed Header pins that support Device Firmware Updates (DFU) |  | |

  \* means *under test*

+ Before jumping right into using SamePHY it is worth

+ ### Using SamePHY